trevoranderson/BilgeSolverSimulator/README.md

 Multiclient Support: Only requires windows to be visible on the main monitor for piece recognition.
 It will do the work of balancing moves between them for you.

 #TODO:
-- Add the updated Mouse-Movement algorithms.
-- Make the Score Matrix and search depth configurable from a settings file.
 - Add some more robustness.